jobrunr/spring-batch-vs-jobrunr/README.md

 In this example, we follow the [example guide from Spring Batch](https://spring.io/guides/gs/batch-processing) where a csv file is read, transformed and then imported in a table.

+#### Prerequisites
+This project requires a running docker installation.
+Spring Boot, using `spring-boot-docker-compose` will automatically launch a postgres docker database.

 ### How to use
 - Start the [JobRunrSpringBatchApplication](src/main/java/org/jobrunr/demo/batch/JobRunrSpringBatchApplication.java) in your preferred IDE.
 - navigate to [http://localhost:8080/](http://localhost:8080/)